Bayesian Incentive-Compatible Bandit Exploration: Introduction

 \xhdr{Black-box reduction.} Given an arbitrary MAB algorithm $\ALG$, we provide a BIC algorithm $\ALGIC$ which internally uses $\ALG$ as a ``black-box".
 That is, $\ALGIC$ simulates a run of $\ALG$, providing inputs and recording the respective outputs, but does not depend on the internal workings of $\ALG$.
 In addition to recommending an action, the original algorithm $\ALG$ can also output a \emph{prediction} after each round (visible only to the planner), e.g. the predicted best action; then $\ALGIC$ outputs a prediction, too.
 A reduction such as ours allows a modular design: one can design a non-BIC algorithm (or take an existing one), and then use the reduction to inject incentive-compatibility.
 Modular designs are very desirable in complex economic systems, especially for settings such as MAB with a rich body of existing work.

 Our reduction incurs only a small loss in performance, which can be quantified in several ways.
 In terms of Bayesian regret, the performance of $\ALGIC$ worsens by at most a constant multiplicative factor that only depends on the prior.
-In terms of the average rewards, we guarantee the following: for any duration $T$, the average Bayesian-expected reward of $\ALGIC$ between rounds $c_\mP$ and $c_\mP+T$ is at least that of the first $T/L_\mP$ rounds in the original algorithm $\ALG$; here $c_\mP$ and $L_\mP$ are prior-dependent constants.
-Finally, if $\ALG$ outputs a prediction $\phi_t$ after each round $t$, then $\ALGIC$ learns as fast as $\ALG$, up to a prior-dependent constant factor $c_\mP$: for every realization of the prior, its prediction in round $t$ has the same distribution as $\phi_{\flr{t/c_\mP}}$. \footnote{So if the original algorithm $\ALG$ gives an asymptotically optimal error rate as a function of $t$, compared to the ``correct" prediction, then so does the transformed algorithm $\ALGIC$, up to a prior-dependent multiplicative factor.}
+In terms of the average rewards, we guarantee the following: for any duration $T$, the average Bayesian-expected reward of $\ALGIC$ between rounds $c_\mP$ and $c_\mP+T$ is at least that of the first $T/L_\mP$ rounds in the original algorithm $\ALG$; here $c_\mP$ and $L_\mP$ are prior-dependent constants. \footnote{As in \eqref{eq:intro-MAB-regret}, the prior-dependent constants can get arbitrarily large depending on the prior, even for $m=2$ arms, and can scale exponentially with $m$ in some examples.} Finally, if $\ALG$ outputs a prediction $\phi_t$ after each round $t$, then $\ALGIC$ learns as fast as $\ALG$, up to a prior-dependent constant factor $c_\mP$: for every realization of the prior, its prediction in round $t$ has the same distribution as $\phi_{\flr{t/c_\mP}}$. \footnote{So if the original algorithm $\ALG$ gives an asymptotically optimal error rate as a function of $t$, compared to the ``correct" prediction, then so does the transformed algorithm $\ALGIC$, up to a prior-dependent multiplicative factor.}

 The black-box reduction has several benefits other than ``modular design".
 Most immediately, one can plug in an MAB algorithm that takes into account the Bayesian prior or any other auxiliary information that a planner might have.
 Moreover, one may wish to implement a particular approach to exploration, e.g., incorporate some constraints on the losses, or preferences about which arms to favor or to throttle.
 Further, the planner may wish to predict things other than the best action.
 To take a very stark example, the planner may wish to learn what are the \emph{worst} actions (in order to eliminate these actions later by other means such as legislation).
 While the agents would not normally dwell on low-performing actions, our reduction would then incentivize them to explore these actions in detail.